The ITS Teaching & Learning Team provides a world-class academic technology environment to the University of Michigan community.

 CRLT works with faculty, graduate student instructors (GSIs) and academic administrators on an array of curricular and instructional development activities.

-The Teaching & Learning Team collaborates with the University of Michigan Library's Academic Technology Team, which offers technology support and instruction, and includes the Faculty Exploratory, Knowledge Navigation Center, and TechDec.
+The Teaching & Learning Team collaborates with the University of Michigan Library's Connected Scholarship Team, which offers technology support and instruction, and includes Ask a Librarian, the Computer and Video Game Archive, ScholarSpace and the Shapiro Design Lab.

 ITS Collaboration Team (Google+ Team collaboration forum)